 The London-based satellite communications firm Avanti is to raise £74 million from its shareholders to build a Ka-band broadband communications payload called HYLAS 3 which is to be placed on EDRS satellite.
 MDA will build the Ka-band paylaod.
 The HYLAS 3 payload will complement the HYLAS 1 communications satellite already in orbit and the HYLAS 2 satellite which is due to be launched later this year.
 While HYLAS 1 and HYLAS 2 are designed to serve the EMEA countries around the Mediterranean, the HYLAS 3 payload will primarily serve Africa.
 HYLAS 3 will have up to 4 GHz of Ka-band capacity.
 This will be configured across eight beams within a single steerable antenna that can provide coverage of an area equivalent to a region the size of Southern Africa and can be moved throughout the life of the satellite.
 The satellite will be positioned in one of Avantiís orbital locations with an earth view covering Africa and the Middle East.

-OGB System and EADS Astrium signed in May 2013 a contract for the construction of the satellite.
+OHB System and EADS Astrium signed in May 2013 a contract for the construction of the satellite.
 OHB will build the satellite based on the SmallGEO bus with TESAT providing the laser comunication payload.
-EDRS-C is planned to be launched in 2016, but was delayed to mid 2018 and then to early 2019.
+EDRS-C was planned to be launched in 2016, but was delayed to mid 2018 and then to early 2019.

 |Type / Application:||Relay, communication|